osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 ## `Update Stream Owner`

-Update the Owner of the specified stream.
-For more information on Owners, see [Access Control](xref:accessControl).
+Update the `Owner` of the specified stream.
+For more information, see [Access Control](xref:accessControl).

 ### Request
  ```text